ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 I’ve also made some other adjustments to help how my brain likes to process this kind of visual information.

 One tweak is to [set a maximum width for post content and](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L701) a more legible (to me) line height.
-Another is to visually de-emphasize secondary content such as [timestamps](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L601) and [the hashtag bar](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L712) so as to call better attention to post content.
+Another is to visually de-emphasize secondary content such as [timestamps](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L601) and [the hashtag bar](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L712) so as to call better attention to actual post content.

-I also made more sweeping layout adjustments that work in conjunction with these smaller modifications to create what I consider a more minimal and harmonious overall experience that aids in my reading and comprehension.
+I also made more sweeping layout adjustments that work in conjunction with these smaller modifications.
+This creates what I consider a more minimal and harmonious overall experience, one that aids in my reading and comprehension.

 In this way, [my CSS is an interface](https://ericwbailey.website/published/your-css-is-an-interface/).